vadi2/fhir-formats/README.md

 to_xml("json content", {fhirversion = "STU3"})
 to_xml("json content", {fhirversion = "auto"})

--- get the FHIR definition of an element get_fhir_definition('Patient', 'animal', 'species')
+-- get the FHIR definition of an element.
+Defaults to STU3 get_fhir_definition('Patient', 'animal', 'species')
 -- returns a table with metadata about the element.
 Do not modify this table.
 Keys are:
 -- _min (int): minimum cardinality